 If prorating applies, you may pay a prorated premium even if the Short Plan Year has not ended by the time the premium is due.
-For example, consider a Single-employer plan with a calendar year plan year that expects to distribute plan assets pursuant to a standard termination on November 15, 2020.
-When preparing the 2020 premium filing (due October 15, 2020), you may report the November 15, 2020 distribution date and prorate the premium.
+For example, consider a Single-employer plan with a calendar year plan year that expects to distribute plan assets pursuant to a standard termination on November 15, 2021.
+When preparing the 2021 premium filing (due October 15, 2021), you may report an anticipated distribution date of November 15, 2021 (see item 13 in the "Description of Data Elements" section) and prorate the premium.